wkolowski/Type-Theory-Wishlist/README.md

 ## Things to investigate

-### Turning contexts into record types

-How to turn typing contexts into record types so that we can have records in the language for free.

-Beware!
-This is not the same idea as "first-class typing contexts" and certainly not the same as "first-class evaluation contexts".

 ### Global definitions/declarations

 Global definitions are those that can appear in the typing context, as opposed to local definitions which can be represented by let-bindings and ultimately as just functions.
 Global definitions could be useful in investigating record types with manifest fields.